junxit/us-congress-bills-115/bill.md

   - **(2)** by striking “paragraph (3),” in the first sentence and all that follows through the second sentence and inserting the following: “paragraph (3), to offset the costs of registration review under section 3(g), including the costs associated with any review under the Endangered Species Act of 1973 (16 U.S.C.
 1531 et. seq.) required as part of the registration review, to offset the costs associated with tracking and implementing registration review decisions, including registration review decisions designed to reduce risk, for the purposes specified in paragraphs (4) and (5), and to enhance the information systems capabilities to improve the tracking of pesticide registration decisions.”;
   - **(3)** in clause (i), by striking “are allocated solely” and all that follows through “3(g);” and inserting the following: “are allocated solely for the purposes specified in the first sentence of this subparagraph;”; and
   - **(4)** in clause (ii), by striking “necessary to achieve” and all that follows through “3(g);” and inserting the following: “necessary to achieve the purposes specified in the first sentence of this subparagraph;”.
-- **(b)** *Set-aside for review of inert ingredients and expedited processing of similar applications* Section 4(k)(3)(A) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
+- **(b)** *Set-Aside for review of inert ingredients and expedited processing of similar applications* Section 4(k)(3)(A) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 136a–1(k)(3)(A)) is amended, in the matter preceding clause (i), by striking “The Administrator shall use” and all that follows through “personnel and resources—” and inserting the following: “For each of fiscal years 2017 through 2023, the Administrator shall use between 1/9 and 1/8 of the maintenance fees collected in such fiscal year to obtain sufficient personnel and resources—”.
-- **(c)** *Set-aside for Expedited Rulemaking and Guidance Development for certain purposes* Paragraph (4) of section 4(k) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
+- **(c)** *Set-Aside for Expedited Rulemaking and Guidance Development for certain purposes* Paragraph (4) of section 4(k) of the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C.
 136a–1(k)) is amended to read as follows:
   > - **(4)** *Expedited rulemaking and guidance development for certain product performance data requirements*
   >   - **(A)** *Set-aside* For each of fiscal years 2017 through 2021, the Administrator shall use not more than $500,000 of the amounts made available to the Administrator in the Reregistration and Expedited Processing Fund for the activities described in subparagraph (B).
   >   - **(B)** *Products claiming efficacy against invertebrate pests of significant public health or economic importance* The Administrator shall use amounts made available under subparagraph (A) to develop, receive comments with respect to, finalize, and implement the necessary rulemaking and guidance for product performance data requirements to evaluate products claiming efficacy against the following invertebrate pests of significant public health or economic importance (in order of importance):